TXiang-lab/JPEC/README.md

 ------------------------------------------------------------------------
 ### <u>Overview</u>

-`JPEC` is a useful and user-friendly tool for pedigree correction in animal breeding, especially when users doubt the accuracy of the pedigree records.
+`JPEC` is a useful and user-friendly tool for pedigree correction in animal and plant breeding, especially when users doubt the accuracy of the pedigree records.
 This is the update Julia version of our R package **rPEC**.

 **Haplotype file** in **VCF** format which has been phased by phasing software like **Beagle**, and  **LD blocks**  which are constructed by **Plink**, are necessary.